g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 # How to Integrate Lightning CSS with Build Tools for Bundling

 A little, light, and model-like CSS platform configured to expedient front-end growth by the way it has a set of several elements and standby categories.
-For web users, Lightning CSS was designed with speed tailoring so that one can build today’s interfaces in the shortest time.
+For web users, Lightning CSS was designed with speed tailoring to build today’s interfaces in the shortest time.
 Modern web development workflows are almost incomplete without build tools like Webpack, Parcel, Gulp, and Rollup because of their diverse applications.
 These build tools help automate repetitive tasks hence saving time while enhancing collaboration among developers.

-This guide looks into how these build tools can be used effectively with Lightning CSS to optimize development efficiency as well as user experience.
-When we look at the tools individually, we realize that they are designed differently to suit specific project needs or developer’s choice.
-By knowing them well enough along with what they can do developers are able to use Lightning CSS in creating applications that are fast-loading and compatible with various screen sizes.
+This guide looks into how these build tools can be used effectively with Lightning CSS to optimize development efficiency and user experience.
+When we look at the tools individually, we realize that they are designed differently to suit specific project needs or developer’s choices.
+By knowing them well enough along with what they can do developers can use Lightning CSS in creating applications that are fast-loading and compatible with various screen sizes.

 ## What is Lightning CSS?
 Lightning CSS framework makes front-end development quicker and easier.
-The framework has all the necessary components and necessary classes which can increase productivity of a project by making it faster and more efficient.
+The framework has all the necessary components and necessary classes which can increase the productivity of a project by making it faster and more efficient.
 The most important things are the flexible grid system that works on any device, custom components you can modify yourself, and classes for repeating tasks like styling forms and buttons.
-Lightning CSS is focused on simplicity, flexibility, and efficiency, making it suitable for fast and efficient building of modern responsive web interfaces.
+Lightning CSS is focused on simplicity, flexibility, and efficiency, making it suitable for the fast and efficient building of modern responsive web interfaces.

 ## Understanding Build Tools
 Modern web development relies on indispensable build tools as they help automate processes and make work better.
-Such build tools as Gulp, Webpack, Parcel, and Rollup have revolutionized web development since they address an array of issues ranging from bundling assets to minifying JavaScript files.
+Such build tools as Gulp, Webpack, Parcel, and Rollup have revolutionized web development since they address issues ranging from bundling assets to minifying JavaScript files.

 Build tools simplify the handling of assets and dependencies by packing them up in optimized bundles ready to be deployed so that it lowers the amount of HTTP requests needed to load a webpage which in turn makes it perform better.
-When several CSS or JavaScript documents are merged into one document then those tools used in making packages assist in decreasing time it takes for load in addition to boosting reactiveness of the site.
+When several CSS or JavaScript documents are merged into one document then those tools used in making packages assist in decreasing the time it takes for load in addition to boosting the reactiveness of the site.

 In addition, the building tools can pre-process various tasks such as converting Sass or Less stylesheets to CSS automatically, which would require a lot of time and result in errors after that.
 They also have features for sophisticated improvements including reducing file sizes through the elimination of irrelevant characters plus empty spaces as well as tree shaking that helps in enhancing performance via the removal of redundant code.

-### Why Integrate Lighning CSS with Build Tools?
+### Why Integrate Lightning CSS with Build Tools?
 When you try to integrate Lightning CSS along with build tools such as Webpack, Parcel, Gulp, or Rollup, it will bring more merits to the developers.
 Such tools are used to automatically carry out various duties like bundling and optimizing CSS documents, there is less manual work done and this will help prevent errors caused when managing stylesheets on your own .

 On top of that, when building tools are used by software programmers it becomes possible for them to make their cascading style sheets more modular henceforth improving the ease with which they are organized within projects differing in size.
 Besides, incorporating tools such as Sass or Less enables advanced CSS characteristics and preprocessing operabilities while at the same time increasing productivity and maintainability.